 Final cleanup plan for Lower White River

 We collaborated with the Muckleshoot Indian Tribe and the EPA to develop a Lower White River pH Total Maximum Daily Load (TMDL) water cleanup plan.
 We submitted the plan to EPA for approval on Dec.
 21, 2022.
+EPA approved the TMDL on Jan.
+13, 2023.
 Once finalized and implemented, this plan should help reduce pH, bringing it back to a level that’s healthy for fish and other aquatic life.
 The goal of the cleanup plan is to limit nutrients and describe best management practices (BMPs) needed to reduce phosphorus pollution.
 The plan is split into two reports.
-The technical document describes our monitoring, analysis, and assigns wasteload and load allocations.
+The technical document describes our monitoring and analysis and assigns wasteload and load allocations.
 The implementation plan details the actions needed to address water quality impairments.

-The White River flows through the Muckleshoot Indian Tribal Reservation.
+The White River flows through the Muckleshoot Indian Tribe Reservation.
 We do not have the legal authority to establish TMDLs on tribal property.
-Instead, the TMDL sets aside a ‘reserve’ of the allowable pollution load to accommodate current and future Tribal discharges while supporting Muckleshoot Tribe fish production.
+Instead, the TMDL sets aside a "reserve" of the allowable pollution load to accommodate current and future tribal discharges while supporting Muckleshoot Tribe fish production.

 We received feedback on our draft plan